tasnimmansur/alpha-blog/README.md

 * For Ruby Console : Rails console

-* For Fetch database : run rake db:migrate
+* For Fetch database : rake db:migrate

 * For run on server : rails server